georgekcibi/docker-wordpress/README.md

-# docker-wordpress
+# Running wordpress is Docker containers

-This is a documentation to create a Wordpress website using Docker containers
+This is a documentation to create a Wordpress website using Docker containers.
+Running WordPress in Docker requires two separate containers: a web container, running Apache and PHP, and a database container, hosting MySQL.

+### Prerequisites

+- Need to install docker and docker-compose
+- Basic knowledge on how to create Docker images and start Docker containers.
+- Basic knowledge on how to install and use WordPress

+### How to Deploy the website